simonmichael/hledger_site/src/beancount.md

 `@` costs are more standard and often more useful, eg when selling part of a lot.
 But this conversion tends to create imprecise entries, causing hledger to complain that transactions are unbalanced.

-There's an easy fix: declare a sensible display/balancing precision which hledger should use for each commodity.
-To do that, in the converted file, add sample numbers to the [commodity directives](https://hledger.org/hledger.html#commodity-directive), using two decimal places or however many is appropriate.
+To fix this, declare a sensible display/balancing precision for each commodity: in the converted file, add sample numbers to the [commodity directives](https://hledger.org/hledger.html#commodity-directive), with the same number of decimal places you want to see in reports.
+This also allows hledger to check transactions' balancedness more leniently.
 Eg, change:
 ```journal
 commodity USD
 commodity EUR